OleksiyRudenko/gha-git-credentials/README.md

 Actor would also be overridden when pushing to a repo cloud other than GitHub.

+This project deployment workflow uses very this action to build its own distribution package.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Table of Contents